-ger with trigger finger only, carefully keeping the sights aligned on the target.
+- 5. LINE the sights carefully, top of front sight even with top of rear notch, and light equal on both sides of front sight (see illustration). - 6.
+SQUEEZE the trigger with trigger finger only, carefully keeping the sights aligned on the target.
 SQUEEZE is the most important function of shooting.
 A pull or yank on the trigger will surely disturb alignment and result in a poorly placed shot or a complete miss.
 DO NOT apply the SQUEEZE with the whole hand.
 The squeeze should be applied between the tip and first joint of the trigger finger.
-Slowly at first-sneed will develop with practice.

-joint of the trigger finger.
 Slowly at first - speed will develop with practice.

 7. Watch the sights.
 Learn to "call your shots" before looking for them on the target.
 Practice "dry shooting" with empty gun.
 Watch sights when hammer falls.
 If sights jump or duck you are not squeezing the trigger.
 Don't hold the shot too long.
 If the sights don't line up on the target in 15 seconds, take the arm down and rest for a moment.
-Remember, good down and rest for a moment.
 Remember, good revolver shots are not born; they are made by careful and consistent practice.